Employee onboarding checklist

 1. Mandatory training sign-ins

-Introduce new hires to mandatory studies learning path.
-Usually this essential curriculum must be completed within the first two months of their employment and renewed annually.
+Introduce new hires to the mandatory studies learning path (typically completed within the first two months and renewed annually).

 Example of mandatory studies learning path.
 This path includes: